Philip King of Mount Hope

 Not on view

 Early New Englanders knew the Native American chief Metacomet as King Philip.
-Leading the Wampanoag people around Narragansett Bay, he responded aggressively when the Massachusetts and Plymouth colonies repeatedly broke treaties with the local tribes and expanded westward.
+As the leader of the Wampanoag people around Narragansett Bay, he rallied neighboring tribal warriors to respond aggressively as members of the Massachusetts and Plymouth colonies broke treaties with the local tribes and pushed westward.
 "King Philip’s War" broke out in June 1675, with raids and battles fought from the Connecticut River Valley north into Maine.
-When a truce was made in April 1678, the Native population had been reduced by more than half and rendered effectively landless.
-Many colonial settlements suffered great damage, with adult male numbers decimated, the economy ruined, and the western frontier pushed back by miles.
-A century later, Revere produced this portrait of Metacomet to illustrate a history that glossed over the war’s true costs.
+By the time a truce was made in April 1678, the Native population had been reduced by half and rendered effectively landless.
+Colonial settlements also suffered extensive damage, with adult male numbers decimated, the economy ruined, and the western frontier pushed back eastward by miles.
+A century later, Revere produced this portrait to illustrate Thomas Church's "entertaining" history, an account that glosses over the war’s true costs (the Museum's copy of the related book (24.90.1876) contains another impression of the print).
+The conflict cast a long shadow and encouraged many Native warriors to fight for the British during the American Revolution, believing that this would lead to the restoration of their ancestral lands.

 Artwork Details